-- (b) In special schools for the hearing impaired with up to 17 classes, an additional Laboratory Technician II/III may be appointed for the maintenance of audiological equipment and hearing aids.
-A second additional laboratory technician may be appointed in schools for the hearing impaired with 18 classes or more. - (c) In special schools with five or more laboratories in the secondary section, one of the laboratory technicians may be appointed at the Laboratory Technician I level. - (d) In a special school for the hearing impaired with more than 17 classes, one of the laboratory technicians appointed for the maintenance of audiological equipment and hearing aids may be appointed at the Laboratory Technician I level. - (e) In a special school for the visually impaired (special school for the visually impaired with intellectual disability excluded), a Laboratory Technician II/III may be appointed for the maintenance of special equipment/technical aids, and for providing technical assistance in setting up and operating the equipment.
+- (b) In special schools for children with hearing impairment with up to 17 classes, an additional Laboratory Technician II/III may be appointed for the maintenance of audiological equipment and hearing aids.
+A second additional laboratory technician may be appointed in schools for children with hearing impairment with 18 classes or more. - (c) In special schools with five or more laboratories in the secondary section, one of the laboratory technicians may be appointed at the Laboratory Technician I level. - (d) In a special school for children with hearing impairment with more than 17 classes, one of the laboratory technicians appointed for the maintenance of audiological equipment and hearing aids may be appointed at the Laboratory Technician I level. - (e) In a special school for children with visual impairment (special school for children with visual impairment cum intellectual disability excluded), a Laboratory Technician II/III may be appointed for the maintenance of special equipment/technical aids, and for providing technical assistance in setting up and operating the equipment.